zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/README.md

 Based on Vivado HLS 2019.2, implement High-Performance Karatsuba Multiplier in High-Level Synthesis (HLS) for FPGA Based on Recursive Template.
 The design provides parameters which can help user to customize the multiplier according to different requirements of operand bitwidth, performance and resource cost.

+The utilization of this open source project should follow the [GPL-3.0 License](https://github.com/zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/blob/master/LICENSE).

 (^\_^) if this project helps you, a **STAR** will be encouragement.